lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 4. **What data, what format**: Is the data readable with standard and open/free software?
 Are the raw and processed available, and have the authors described how to get from one to the other?
-Do they only provide summary data or tables?

 5. **License**: Is the data shared in a way that allows users to re-use it.
 Under what conditions?
 Is the research output shared under a valid license?

+[^4]: There is often no perfect solution, and a combination of the above might be desirable.

 Make sure that the data adhere to the **[FAIR](http://www.nature.com/articles/sdata201618) principles**: